 GSD Student Clubs

-We are dedicated to supporting the advancements of African Americans in the areas of architecture, design, real estate, urban design, urban planning, and landscape architecture.
-The group is meant to be a source of unity and strength for Harvard University’s Graduate School of Design with the specific goal of fostering a network and community that actively promotes the interest of the African American students, alumni, future students and the professional fields.
+The GSD African American Student Union is dedicated to supporting the advancements of African Americans in the areas of architecture, design, real estate, urban design, urban planning, and landscape architecture.
+The group is meant to be a source of unity and strength for Harvard University’s Graduate School of Design with the specific goal of fostering a network and community that actively promotes the interests of African American students, alumni, future students and the professional fields.

 AfricaGSD seeks to provide an informative platform for the discussion of African urbanism and architecture.
 The group seeks to explore relationships among the larger social, economic, and environmental challenges of the continent as a means to identify the relevance of architectural practices within both African and global contexts.
 A home for Africans and African enthusiasts, this group is both culturally diverse and multidisciplinary in nature.